Reece Hall-Johnson: Grimsby Town

 In September 2017, Hall-Johnson went on trial with EFL League Two side Grimsby Town.
 He appeared in two reserve games against Hartlepool United on 5 September 2017 and Notts County on 19 September 2017.

 On 16 October 2017, he signed for Grimsby on a one-year contract, after impressing manager Russell Slade and assistant Paul Wilkinson on his trial.
 Hall-Johnson re-joined his former academy manager Paul Wilkinson and fellow players Sam Kelly, Ben Killip and Diallang Jaiyesimi who he played with at Norwich City.

 Hall-Johnson signed for National League side Chester three days later, on a three-month deal.
 He made his debut for Chester on 21 October 2017 in a 2–1 defeat at home to Boreham Wood.
 On 23 October 2017, he scored the second goal for Chester in a 3–2 home victory over Barrow, a volley from the edge of the box.
 He made eleven appearances and scored one goal for Chester before the loan expired on 9 January 2018.

 Having returned from his loan spell at Chester, he made his debut on 3 February 2018 for Grimsby in a 1–1 draw against Cheltenham Town.

 Northampton Town

 On 17 June 2019, Hall-Johnson joined League Two side Northampton Town on a one-year deal.

 Wrexham

 On 24 August 2020, Hall-Johnson joined National League side Wrexham.

+Barnet

+On 4 July 2023, Hall-Johnson signed for National League club Barnet.
+In February 2025, he joined Solihull Moors on a one-month loan deal.
+After four goals in 47 games in all competitions, Hall-Johnson was released at the end of the 2024-25 season.

+King's Lynn Town

+Hall-Johnson joined King's Lynn Town for the 2025-26 season.

 Personal life

-His cousin is Robert Hall who plays for Barnet FC.
+His cousin is Robert Hall who most recently played for Cheshunt.